ahadrauf/federated_lqr/README.md

 7. `figures` repo: Where all figures from `fedadmm_*.py` scripts are stored
 8. `figures_final` repo: Where the paper's figures are stored

+Note that the `data` and `figures` folders are empty right now.
+To access the actual data and figures I amassed over my quarter, an interested reader can revert back to the tagged commit `final_writeup` to download all the files.

 ## Installation Instructions
 Unfortunately, installation instructions for this repo are kinda a pain.
 Sorry!
 The main reason is that CVXPY's SCS solver implementation doesn't work for matrices larger than 2x2 (as of 3/22/2021) unless you have it installed with `blas+lapack`,